CiscoDevNet/sdwan-devops/docs/vmware-hq2.md

     export TF_VAR_vsphere_server=vcenter.example.com
     ```

+1. Set the IP addressing for your control plane components.
+Make sure these are valid and reachable IP addresses for your environment and that they are specified in CIDR notation (except for the `VPN0_GATEWAY`).
+    ```
+    export VMANAGE1_IP=1.1.1.1/24
+    export VBOND1_IP=1.1.1.2/24
+    export VSMART1_IP=1.1.1.3/24
+    export VPN0_GATEWAY=1.1.1.254
+    ```

+1. Set the VMware port group info for each VPN.
+Use the name of the port group as seen in vCenter.
+    ```
+    export VPN0_PORTGROUP="Your VPN0 port group"
+    export VPN512_PORTGROUP="Your VPN512 port group"
+    export SERVICEVPN_PORTGROUP="Your service VPN port group"
+    ```

 ## Create/update the required inventory data

 1. In `groupvars/all/local.yml` set the following variables to reflect your environment: